abrahammurciano/stretch_wrap/README.md

 ## Features

 - Wraps widgets into multiple rows, like Flutter's built-in `Wrap`.
-- Stretches designated children within each row to fill remaining space.
+- Stretches designated children or all children within each row to fill remaining space.
 - Supports multiple stretched children in a row with different stretch ratios.
 - Configurable spacing between children and rows.
+- Cross-axis alignment control (start, center, end, stretch) for children within each row.
+- Run alignment options (start, center, end, spaceBetween, spaceAround) for positioning children when there's remaining space.

 ## Usage